xonor/Dynamic-Tags/README.md

 Dynamic Tags uses the create-tags API, meta-data service and some system monitoring utilities.
 AWS CLI needs to be installed and configured with the appropriate tagging permissions.
+This has been confirmed to work on Amazon Linux 1 and 2.

 This is what it looks like: